Nrjnicks/SpaceShooterGame/README.md

 Let's simplify it to get the main flow and we'll come back to this diagram again.

-Let's Group MVCs together, State Machines together, Win Conditions together, remove some parent classes and let's assume all assets are already loaded so we dont need to worry about asset bundles.
+Let's Group MVCs together, State Machines together, Win Conditions together, combine some abstraction classes and let's assume all assets are pre-loaded so we don't need to worry about asset bundles.

 ![alt text](https://raw.githubusercontent.com/Nrjnicks/SpaceShooterGame/master/ReadmeImages/SimplifiedUML.png "SimplifiedUML")
 much better!
 Let's start with the technical flow